ashu1069/Computer-Vision-with-OpenCV/README.md

 # Computer-Vision-with-OpenCV
 A small project on Image Basics
-We use matplotlib and OpenCV to play with images
+,I have used matplotlib and OpenCV to play with images